ourfreewp/wp2-update/README.md

 - **Secure Authentication:** Uses the modern GitHub Apps workflow instead of insecure Personal Access Tokens.
 - **Automated Workflow:** Automatically syncs repositories and checks for new releases using background tasks powered by Action Scheduler.
 - **Webhook Integration:** Listens for GitHub webhook events to trigger instant update checks when you publish a new release.
-- **Pre-Update Backups & Management:** Automatically creates a `.zip` backup of your theme or plugin before an update is installed.
-Manage, download, or restore backups from a dedicated UI.
 - **Full WP-CLI Integration:** Automate and manage every aspect of the plugin from the command line, from syncing repos to running updates.
 - **Modern Admin UI:** A clean, intuitive interface for viewing managed packages, checking system health, and browsing version history.
 - **Comprehensive Logging:** A detailed event log tracks every action, from API calls to update installations, for easy debugging.